 How often should rubrics be updated?

 Quarterly is the floor.
 Models improve, use cases shift, and rubric criteria that were strict six months ago are lenient now.
-Trigger an immediate review if inter-rater agreement drops below 75% or if gate pass rates exceed 98% for two consecutive weeks.
+Trigger an immediate review if inter-rater agreement drops below 0.75 (Cohen's kappa) or if gate pass rates exceed 98% for two consecutive weeks.
 Both signal a rubric that has stopped enforcing.
+Also trigger a review any time a team ships a major prompt change — the rubric was written against the old behavior.

 Can we use the same LLM that generated the output to judge its quality?